2300278/CS220AU-DP/README.md

 2. find readings revolving around my topic

 ## Log
+- 2023-10-27 homework: creation of a private new file on GitHub where I'll be writing my first draft of the assignment
+- 2023-10-22 homework: research for my assignment
 - 2023-10-20 class: setting up of GitHub account and repositories
 - 2023-10-16 homework: watched 3rd video + notes
 - 2023-10-13 introduction class: videos and discussions around "Digital Identities" (eg visitor and residence method)